timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 At the time of writing, the Kubernetes community defines three official SLIs with corresponding SLOs that are satisfied when the load is below the recommended thresholds:
 [@k8scommunity]

-1. The latency of processing mutating API calls for single objects (`create`, `update`, `patch`, `delete`) for every (resource, verb) pair (excluding virtual and extended resources), measured as the 99th percentile per cluster-day, is at maximum 1 second.
+I.  \slok{mutating}The latency of processing mutating API calls for single objects (`create`, `update`, `patch`, `delete`) for every (resource, verb) pair (excluding virtual and extended resources), measured as the 99th percentile per cluster-day, is at maximum 1 second.
-2. The latency of processing non-streaming read-only API calls (`get`, `list`) for every (resource, scope) pair (excluding virtual and extended resources), measured as the 99th percentile per cluster-day, is at maximum 1 second (for requests reading a single object) or at maximum 30 seconds (for requests reading all objects from a single namespace or all objects in the cluster).
+II.  \slok{read}The latency of processing non-streaming read-only API calls (`get`, `list`) for every (resource, scope) pair (excluding virtual and extended resources), measured as the 99th percentile per cluster-day, is at maximum 1 second (for requests reading a single object) or at maximum 30 seconds (for requests reading all objects from a single namespace or all objects in the cluster).
-3. The latency of starting pods without persistent volumes that don't required cluster autoscaling or preemption, excluding image pulling and init containers, until observed by a watch request, measured as the 99th percentile per cluster-day, is at maximum 5 seconds.
+III.  \slok{startup}The latency of starting pods without persistent volumes that don't required cluster autoscaling or preemption, excluding image pulling and init containers, until observed by a watch request, measured as the 99th percentile per cluster-day, is at maximum 5 seconds.

 More SLIs and SLOs are being worked on but have not been defined precisely yet and are thus not guaranteed.
 These SLIs include in-cluster network programming and execution latency, in-cluster DNS programming and lookup latency, and API-related latencies of watch requests, admission plugins, and webhooks.